 1915 – 1922

-In 1915, the era of Eli Lilly’s black-and-white emblems continued.
-Designers only slightly modified the shape of the inscription, making it less perfect and more like the autograph of a real person.
-The line, which had been perfectly straight, now curves gently upward, hinting at the company’s prospects for growth.
-This dynamism became a symbol of the continuous movement and development of the pharmaceutical brand, focused on creating new medications.
+In 1915, Eli Lilly’s era of black-and-white emblems continued.
+Designers only slightly modified the inscription’s shape, making it less perfect and more like a real person’s autograph.
+The line, which had been perfectly straight, now curves gently upward, hinting at the company’s growth prospects.
+This dynamism became a symbol of the pharmaceutical brand’s continuous movement and development, focused on developing new medications.

-The word “Lilly” lost some of its charm due to the rough shape of the letters.
+The word “Lilly” lost some of its charm because of the roughness of the letters.
 The lines are no longer as sharp as before.
-They became much thicker and appeared messy because of the blurred edges.
+They became much thicker and appeared messy, with blurred edges.
 Even the decorative loop of the “L” no longer impresses with its elegance, as the altered design made it visually heavier.
 Yet, the “L” remains disconnected from the “i,” as a separate logo element.

 The two flattened “l” s closely resemble “e” s, which reduces the inscription’s readability, especially when combined with the unclear “y.”
 However, the emblem remains recognizable even in this form, as the founder’s signature has been used on product packaging for several decades.